jermp/sshash/README.md

 ### Example 3

-    ./sshash build -i ../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz -k 31 -m 13 -l 4 -s 347692 --canonical-parsing -o salmonella_100.canon.index
+    ./sshash build -i ../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz -k 31 -m 13 -l 4 -s 347692 --canonical -o salmonella_100.canon.index

-This example builds a dictionary from the input file `../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz` (same used in Example 2), with k = 31, m = 13, l = 4, using a seed 347692 for construction (`-s 347692`), and with the canonical parsing modality (option `--canonical-parsing`).
+This example builds a dictionary from the input file `../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz` (same used in Example 2), with k = 31, m = 13, l = 4, using a seed 347692 for construction (`-s 347692`), and with the canonical parsing modality (option `--canonical`).
 The dictionary is serialized on disk to the file `salmonella_100.canon.index`.

 The "canonical" version of the dictionary offers more speed for only a little space increase (for a suitable choice of parameters m and l), especially under low-hit workloads -- when the majority of k-mers are not found in the dictionary.
 (For all details, refer to the paper.)